RyanReedKnight/PortfolioBackend/README.md

     <li> ADMIN_PORTAL - location where the admin portal is hosted. </li>
     <li> CLIENT - location where the main webpage is hosted. </li>
   <ul>
-  The host device must have the Java Runtime Environment for Java 17, and the device that builds the package must have maven installed.
+<p>  The host device must have the Java Runtime Environment for Java 17, and the device that builds the package must have maven installed.
 The package is built using the command "mvn clean package," note that on if the version of maven is too old, it will not build for Java 17.
 When attempting to build in a Linux environment, I found that the maven package availible in the distribution repositories of Debian 11 and Ubuntu 20.04 were too old, however Ubuntu 22.04 worked as expected.